 I know you’ve likely had a few people calling you, but as I said, I’ve worked in the neighborhood for [#] years, I know this neighborhood, I’ve sold homes in this neighborhood, and I’d love a chance to sell your home or at least take a tour and see what might be holding it back.

 Would you mind if I came by this Saturday at [specific time]?
 I’m happy to give you some feedback.

 Many real estate agents consider the FSBO prospect to be a perfect lead for cold calling.
-The sellers have announced to the world that they want to sell and they want to sell now—all you have to do is convince them they need help and that you’re the right person to provide it.
+The sellers want to sell and they want to sell now—all you have to do is convince them they need your help.
+David Hill’s excellent script helps you navigate a seller’s concern about saving money.

-Most sellers try to sell their home themselves to save money.
-With this in mind, David Hill’s script will help you deal with this common objection.
-We’ve even put some mock responses in the script so you can practice hearing “no” and learn how to use those initial rejections to get a listing appointment.
+We’ve put some mock responses in the script so you can practice hearing “no” and learn how to overcome those initial rejections to get a listing appointment.